It’s Not Just Painful Periods

 “Minimally invasive laparoscopic surgery remains the gold standard for diagnosing and treating endometriosis,” says Dr. Salazar.
 “Advanced laparoscopic techniques allow endometriosis surgeons the ability to diagnose and therapeutically surgically excise endometriosis.”

-- Alternative Therapies – to alleviate pain (i.e. acupuncture, aromatherapy, exercise)
+- Alternative Therapies: To help alleviate pain (e.g., acupuncture, aromatherapy, exercise)

-- Medical Suppression – a helpful way to treat symptoms but not the disease itself
+- Medical Suppression: To help treat symptoms but not the disease itself

 What are we doing to learn more?

 While there still may be a lot of work to do in terms of understanding the condition, clinicians at UT Health Austin, the Dell Medical School, and other departments across The University of Texas at Austin are making progress as more government funding is becoming available for research and as nonprofit organizations and patients are advocating for awareness and change.

 “We know that endometriosis doesn’t start affecting a woman when she’s 30, but likely started when she had her first menstrual cycle in her teens,” says Dr. Breen.
 “Here in Austin, we are doing a lot of work that includes resections of endometriosis in adolescent patients that ten years ago, we wouldn’t have considered doing surgery.
 The goal is to identify ways to isolate those patients that are appropriate for surgery and be able to intervene and deliver care earlier in life.”

 Dr. Livia Eberlin, a research scientist at The University of Texas in the Mass Spectrometry Lab, is working with Dr. Breen to research ways that we may eventually identify endometriosis without doing surgery due to a unique signature endometriosis will possess on the mass spectrometer analysis.